H12M54AM/Webnotes-site/README.md

-### Webnotes site

-##### This will be a personal project that I want to do.
-Here I will be
-##### adding a lot of experimental features that I may be using on more
-##### official projects
+## *Webnotes site*

+This will be a multi-paged website showcasing a fake product of software that will allow you to write notes and the software can automate where that note goes in a pre-made folder for orginizing.

-	It will be one page,
+It will be a free fake product for students or anyone else
-	this will be like falling down a well and the content will change over time (scrolling), Transparency header and/or footer,
-	and others.